Seek Returns logo

 Min

-AMX vs. TEF: A comparison of their ROE against the Telecommunications Services industry benchmark.
+AMX vs. TEF: A comparison of their Return on Equity (TTM) against their respective Wireless Telecommunication Services and Diversified Telecommunication Services industry benchmarks.

 AMX